 We have engaged in transactions and expect to continue to engage in transactions with affiliated companies.
-As described under the caption "Related Party Transactions" beginning on page 71 of this prospectus, these transactions include, among others, drilling services provided to us by Bison Drilling and Field Services, LLC, real property leased by us from Fasken Midland, LLC and certain administrative services provided to us by Everest Operations Management LLC.
+As described under the caption "Related Party Transactions" beginning on page 76 of this prospectus, these transactions include, among others, drilling services provided to us by Bison Drilling and Field Services, LLC, real property leased by us from Fasken Midland, LLC and certain administrative services provided to us by Everest Operations Management LLC.
 Each of these entities is either controlled by or affiliated with Wexford, and the resolution of any conflicts that may arise in connection with such related party transactions, including pricing, duration or other terms of service, may not always be in our or our stockholders' best interests because Wexford may have the ability to influence the outcome of these conflicts.
-For a discussion of potential conflicts, see "-Risks Related to this Offering and our Common Stock - Our two largest stockholders control a significant percentage of our common stock, and their interests may conflict with those of our other stockholders" on page 31 of this prospectus.
+For a discussion of potential conflicts, see "- Risks Related to this Offering and our Common Stock - Our two largest stockholders" on page 36 of this prospectus.